googlemaps/google-maps-services-js/README.md

   });
 ```

+## Reference Documentation

+The generated reference documentationcan be found [here](https://googlemaps.github.io/google-maps-services-js/).
+The TypeScript types are the authoritative documenation for this library and may differ slightly from the descriptions.

 ## Developing

 In order to run the end-to-end tests, you'll need to supply your API key via an